shisinbin/portfolio/README.md

 The intention behind the webpage is to showcase my Web Dev skills.

-In working on this portfolio, I practised and developed using CSS flexbox and grid towards a goal.
+In working on this portfolio, I practised and developed using both CSS flexbox and CSS grid.

 ## Installation